Objective

 Description

-Recently a 100 mark JavaScript test was conducted at a bootcamp teaching modern web technologies.
+Recently, a 100-marks test on JavaScript was conducted at a bootcamp teaching modern web technologies.

 The test was a 3-hour test with tons and tons of questions on JavaScript and its browser environment.
 The grade threshold of the test is shown as follows: